2421 Assessment and Learning Outcomes Consultant

 7. Organizes and coordinates professional development programming for assessment of student learning.

-8. Assists the Director, Assessment in working with administrators, the Assessment Council, departments, colleges, and other University constituents to determine assessment and reporting needs as well as to integrate assessment and evaluation efforts across campus with accreditation processes.
+8. Assists the Director of Assessment in working with administrators, the Assessment Council, departments, colleges, and other University constituents to determine assessment and reporting needs as well as to integrate assessment and evaluation efforts across campus with accreditation processes.

 9. Maintains assessment and research-related databases as required and participates in professional organizations, conferences, and workshops to keep informed of current ideas, research, and practices in the field.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Provost for Public Affairs and Assessment.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Assessment.

-12. Supports the overall effectiveness of the unit by performing all other duties as assigned by the Associate Provost for Public Affairs and Assessment.
+13. Supports the overall effectiveness of the unit by performing all other duties as assigned by the Director of Assessment.

 SUPERVISION